chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ## Chef Automate - CMDB Integration App in ServiceNow

 This guide provides instructions to configure a customer's instance for enabling the population of the Configuration Management Database (CMDB) data within ServiceNow.
-Chef Automate manages the CMDB data from each node in the customer’s estate along with the compliance and configuration management status across the Enterprise.
+Chef Automate manages the CMDB data from each node in the customer's estate and the compliance and configuration management status across the Enterprise.

-## ServiceNow Integration
+## Chef Automate and ServiceNow Integration

 The integration between a Chef Automate server and a ServiceNow instance requires the following components: